genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/01_form/13_text-field.md

   - text field
 ---

-A text field is an interactive or graphic web component that enables users to input and edit textual information.
+A text field is an interactive or graphic web component that enables users to input and edit text.
 It is a fundamental component of forms, dialogs and user interfaces.
 ## Set-up